 What is Yeldall Manor ?

-Yeldall Manor is a residential Christian drug & alcohol rehabilitation centre for men.
-We are based in 38 acres of Berkshire countryside (so your own transport is essential).
+Yeldall Manor is a residential Christian addiction recovery centre for men.
+We are based in the Berkshire countryside near Twyford (so your own transport is essential).
 We provide a therapeutic environment in which men can address deep-seated drug or alcohol addictions and the issues underlying them.

-- As Yeldall Manor is a Christian organisation, it is an occupational requirement (in accordance with Schedule 9 of the Equality Act 2010) that the successful candidates are committed and practising Christians.
+Yeldall Manor is a Christian organisation and these roles have an occupational requirement that the successful candidates be committed and practising Christians (in accordance with Schedule 9 of the Equality Act 2010).

-We have up to four spaces at any one time for Christian men (of any age) on gap year placements.
-Our main need this year is for someone to work alongside our residents as they work on the grounds, as well as other practical tasks.
-Please see our advertisement for more details.
-Overseas applications are processed via Time for God.
-UK applicants may contact us directly.
+We sometimes have spaces for Christian men (of any age) on gap year placements.
+Our main need is for someone to work alongside our residents as they work on the grounds, as well as other practical tasks.
+All applications are processed via Time for God, though UK applicants may contact us directly.

-We often welcome voluntary help, which could include driving our minibus on trips out, working on the house, vehicles or grounds (those with practical skills or trades experience are therefore particularly welcome), working in the kitchen or the office (word-processing etc.).
-To find out more about our current needs, and how you might be able to help us, please contact us.
+We also welcome voluntary help, which could include working in the house or grounds (catering, bike maintenance, gardening, decorating, DIY), or in one of our offices (word-processing and data entry etc.).
+To find out more about our current needs, and how you might be able to help us, please see the list of current opportunities.